 Find Your Voice

 The thing you really need to explore right now is your voice.
 For young writers, the voice is usually the last thing to develop and solidify (Learn about writing realistic dialogue).
 It’s true.
 To carry any kind of book for 300 pages, a writer needs a mature, dynamic and compelling voice.
 A voice that feels like a real human being, not just some caricature or persona.
-If there’s any advice I’d give you on how to become a novelist, it’s to educate yourself, put in grueling writing time every day and to work tirelessly on your voice.
+If there’s any advice I’d give you on how to build a writing career, it’s to educate yourself, put in grueling writing time every day and to work tirelessly on your voice.
 That and don’t give up just because it’s hard.
 The most worth-it things are always difficult.
 (Need help finding time to write every day?
 Read this.)

-Hire me as your novel editor and publishing consultant, and we can figure out how to position your novel in a competitive marketplace.
+Hire me as your novel editor and publishing consultant, and we can figure out how to become a novelist in a competitive marketplace.

-If you’re wondering how to revise a novel with an eye towards trimming the fat, this post is for you.
+If you’re wondering how to edit your own writing with an eye towards trimming the fat, this post is for you.
 There’s almost nothing harder than “killing your babies” and axing chunks of your writing.
 Everybody loves their writing.
 It’s always hard to lose a word here, a line there, sometimes an entire paragraph.
 But cutting makes for a leaner, meaner, more amazing manuscript.